watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 run the following command to generate the self-signed certificate for the CA:

 ```
-openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 \
--keyout ca.key -out ca.crt
+openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -keyout ca.key -out ca.crt
 ```

 You will be prompted for a password. **Do not lose this password**, because you will have to type the passphrase each time you want to use this CA to sign certificates for others.
-You will also be asked to fill in the subject information, such as the Country Name, Common Name, etc. The output of the command are stored in two files: `ca.key` and `ca.crt`.
+You will also be asked to fill in the subject information, such as the Country Name, Common Name, etc.

+The output of the command are stored in two files: `ca.key` and `ca.crt`.
 The file `ca.key` contains the CA’s private key, while `ca.crt` contains the public-key certificate.
+Running `ls` will show you these files in your directory.

+![](../images/lab5-11-u.png)

 You can also specify the subject information and password in the command line, so you will not be prompted for any additional information.

-![](../images/lab5-11-u.png)

 In the following command, we use  `-subj` to set the subject information and we use `-passout pass:dees` to set the password to `dees`.

 ```